JuzerShakir/Investigate_TMDb_Movies/README.md

 #### Files

-This project contains 2 files and 1 folder:
+This project contains 2 files and 2 folder:
-- `tmdb_movies_data.csv` : The dataset file containing 10k+ entries of movies that I have worked on.
+- `data.csv` : The dataset file containing 10k+ entries of movies that I have worked on.
-- `Investigating_Database.ipynb` : The investigation of the dataset has been done in this jupyter notebook file.
+- `report.ipynb` : The investigation of the dataset has been done in this jupyter notebook file.
 - `export/` : Folder containing HTML and PDF file of notebook.
+- `plots/`  : Contains images of all the plots that are displayed in `report.ipynb` file.

 #### Dataset file